Raise a Concern

 Anyone can raise a concern about a Registrant.
-This includes members of the public, employers and other registrants.
+This includes members of the public, patients, employers and other registrants.

 We will not normally take further action if the information is provided anonymously.
 This is because our Register processes need to operate in a fair and clear way for all concerned.
 We also need to know who to contact if we need more information about a case.